juanantonio284/notes_on_writing/MIPT_Tech_Writ/tech_writ_week_4.md

 Both feasibility and recommendation reports then basically do the same thing, they objectively evaluate the feasibility of solutions but

-* feasibility reports determine the feasibility or viability of solving your problem in a particular way
+* Feasibility reports determine the feasibility or viability of solving your problem in a particular way

-* feasibility reports consider a single solution to a problem and determine whether or not—or to what extent—the proposed solution is feasible
+* Feasibility reports consider a single solution to a problem and determine whether or not—or to what extent—the proposed solution is feasible

-* recommendation reports look at several approaches for solving a problem and recommend the most feasible approach
+* Recommendation reports look at several approaches for solving a problem and recommend the most feasible approach

 ### Checklist when writing either a recommendation or a feasibility report